petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 but that the value uncovered by interactive work should be incorporated into a batch process as quickly as possible, which will manifest as small changes.

-## Tactics for continuous reproducibility

-Some processes are too heavy to be practical to rerun.
-For example,
-it is usually not feasible to rerun a large scale simulation on a high performance computing (HPC) cluster to simply check its reproducibility.
-In this case, some automated documentation of the version of the code, configuration files, and the computation environment(s) can be sufficient.
-The key word here is automated.
-Simply saying
-"we ran SimulationApp v1.2 on the University of Whatever's cluster" in the paper is too ambiguous.
-Luckily,
-a version control system is a convenient way to take a snapshot of all files.
-However, it is possible to "cheat."

-This is analogous to a software application with a large database of users?
-We don't need to be able to continuously recreate all of that data, but we need to ensure that data could be recreated with any version of the code.

 ## More small rules to follow